 Community participation in the development process is of paramount importance for supporting government budgets part since participation could be in various ways that is from idea up to material contribution.
 Moreover, development process that doesn't involve willful community participation may not be sustainable.
 Soil degradation on large tracts of cultivated land is seriously undermining millions of people livelihoods.
 Attempts to overcome this problem have been made through large investment in watershed management through Asia, Africa and Latin American (Lal, 2000).
-As many evidence indicates, in the stduy area the level of farmers' participation on watershed development is no well developed.
-This study therefore aims to assess the level of farmers' participation in watershed development; and identify the determinants that influence farmers' participation in watershed development in the study area.
+As many evidence indicates, in the stduy area the level of farmers' participation on watershed development; and identify the determinants that influence farmers' participation in watershed development in the study area.